chaBotsMX/ChaBots-Web/README.md

-# chaBotsWeb2024
+# chaBots Web 2024
-Beta new chabots web page
+Beta version of the new chaBots web page